omarthamri/ChatApp/README.md

 # ChatApp

-ChatApp is nice chat template written in swift
+ChatApp is a nice chat template written in swift

 # Screenshots